 - Tomatoes: start tomato seeds indoors 6-8 weeks before your last frost date.
 Read more about growing tomatoes.

 - Rhubarb: plant rhubarb divisions as soon as the soil is thawed in early spring.
 Click here to read more about how to grow rhubarb.

 These fruits need to be planted in early spring as soon as the soil is thawed and can be dug to make deep holes for the plants.
 Click on the names to learn more details on how to grow your own fruits.

 **The Early Spring Herbs include both ones to plant in Early Spring and ones that you should propagate in the Early Spring.

-I hope this list helps you prepare for Early Spring Planting!
+I hope this list helps you prepare for Early Spring Garden Planning!

-If you think I left any important crops out, please leave them in the comment section below, and I will research them and most likely add them.
+If you think I left any important crops out on this early spring garden planning list, please leave them in the comment section below, and I will research them and most likely add them.